-Item Mitigation Measure Timing Where addressed Operational Waste A Detailed Waste Management Plan is to be prepared by the appointed construction contractor prior to construction.
-The existing SLHD Waste Management Policy for RPA Hospital will be updated to ensure ongoing improvements and compliance with policy and legislation in all aspects of waste management, including generation, handling, storage and disposal of all forms of waste.
-Prior to commencement of works During operation Waste Management Sub-plan SLHD Waste Management Policy to be updated prior to operation Construction Management A Detailed CEMP is to be prepared by the appointed construction contractor prior to construction and implemented during construction.
-Prior to construction/ during construction This Plan Arboricultural The Arboricultural Impact Assessment, prepared by Martin Peacock Tree Care (Appendix N) includes the following mitigation measures: Trees approved for removal shall be identified and marked on site by the Project Arborist prior to removal.
+Item Mitigation Measure Timing Where addressed A Detailed Waste Management Plan is to be prepared by the appointed construction contractor prior to construction.
+Prior to commencement of works Waste Management Sub-plan Operational Waste The existing SLHD Waste Management Policy for RPA Hospital will be updated to ensure ongoing improvements and compliance with policy and legislation in all aspects of waste management, including generation, handling, storage and disposal of all forms of waste.
+During operation SLHD Waste Management Policy to be updated prior to operation Construction Management A Detailed CEMP is to be prepared by the appointed construction contractor prior to construction and implemented during construction.
+This Plan Arboricultural The Arboricultural Impact Assessment, prepared by Martin Peacock Tree Care (Appendix N) includes the following mitigation measures: Trees approved for removal shall be identified and marked on site by the Project Arborist prior to removal.
 Tree removal and pruning works shall be undertaken by a qualified Arborist (minimum AQF level 3) covered by adequate third party, public liability insurance.
 Pruning works shall be undertaken in accordance with Australian Standard AS4373 Pruning of Amenity Trees.
 Arborists and ground staff shall comply with the Work Cover Code of Practice for the Amenity Tree Industry.
 Further assessment of the proposal shall be undertaken by the Project Arborist as part of the detailed design stage, to determine the potential impact of development upon the trees proposed for retention.
 To minimise development impacts, tree sensitive design and construction methods shall be utilised within Tree Protection Zone (TPZ) areas.
 Prior to the commencement of construction works establish TPZ areas for trees; groups - 22, 23, 30, 54-57, 127, 590, 597, 598, 1191, 1237-1239 and 2001 -2003.
 TPZ areas shall be maintained and regularly inspected by the Project Arborist throughout the construction stage of the project.
 The TPZ shall not be used for storage of waste or construction materials, vehicle parking or any other construction related activities.
 The Project Arborist shall be notified prior to the undertaking of any approved development works within a TPZ area.
 All works within a TPZ area shall be supervised and documented by the Project Arborist.
 New trees shall be grown and supplied in accordance with AS2303 2018 Tree stock for landscape use.
 The planting and aftercare of the trees shall be undertaken by a qualified horticulturalist.
-Tree protection fencing is to be installed around all trees to be retained prior to any works commencing and the project arborist to supervise all works within Tree Protection Zones.
-TPZ areas shall be maintained and regularly inspected by the Project Arborist thr Prior to the commencement of relevant work/ During construction of relevant work Flora and Fauna Management Sub- plan
+Tree protection fencing is to be installed around all trees to be retained prior to any works commencing and the project arborist to supervise all works within Tree Protection Zon Prior to the commencement of relevant work/ During construction of relevant work Flora and Fauna Management Sub- plan